+Elemental Cyber Security FAQ (Frequently Asked Questions)

 Containment policies can also be defined and deployed for unmanaged hosts.
 To contain new machines, policies such as "Deny all traffic from Newly Discovered Hosts" can be implemented on specified groups of managed hosts.
 A policy like this could be applied to critical file or application server groups to protect them from rogue hosts.
 More restrictive quarantine policies may apply a rule of this type to managed infrastructure such as DHCP, DNS and domain authentication servers to disable the ability of new (or rogue) hosts to function effectively on the network.

 All hosts, managed and unmanaged, are assigned attributes based on their observed configuration and networking activity.
 Using these attributes, the ESP server continuously computes and dynamically updates host groupings, these represent specific compliance scops for predefined security policies.
 By matching hosts to various criteria—such as "when first discovered", "geographic location", "not running an agent", "wireless capable", or "not compliant with AV policy"—the ESP system assigns hosts to groups that provide both a security posture and business or compliance context to the way the administrators view those hosts in their networks.

 The key differences in the Elemental approach are:

 - Discovery and grouping of hosts and workloads is continuous and adapts to change.

-- Access control policies are enforced at the host, not on network infrastructure devices like routers or switches.
+- Access control policies are enforced at the host or workload level, not on network infrastructure devices like routers or switches.

 The continuous nature of the Elemental solution enables host-level access controls that adapt to changes on the network.
 Consider for instance a group whose network activity is limited by policy.
 As the membership of this group changes, all managed hosts are updated and the agents apply network traffic controls accordingly.
 Also, by enforcing policies at the host level, access to critical resources can still be protected even after machines gain access to the network.